Preface by Joanna Birley, Founder of The Country Corner animal therapy project.

 Sadly, I no longer have my horse but take great pleasure in the more miniature version.

-What started with just a few miniature horses and chickens for my own enjoyment and ‘feel-good’ factor on old Verwood Farm land in 1992, has slowly grown the ‘family’ to include a couple of Kune Kune pigs and in 2023 a small herd of Pygmy goats to choose three from, that are most suitable for me to handle from a wheelchair, and I will rehome the others.
+What started with just a few miniature horses and chickens for my own enjoyment and ‘feel-good’ factor on old Verwood Farm land in 1992, has slowly grown the ‘family’ to include a couple of Kune Kune pigs and in 2023 a small herd of Pygmy goats to choose two from, that are most suitable for me to handle from a wheelchair.

 My first idea to invite people to benefit from the ‘feel-good’ factor these lovely animals give you, was following contact by a member of the Wimborne mental health team many, many years ago, who asked if they could bring along one of their clients and spend some time helping out – this was a real hit and got me thinking about others that could benefit from me inviting them to my little corner of the countryside, and so, the Country Corner was born.